astralship/eos/readme.md

+This is my first contract I wrote from start to finish, not using copy-paste method.

+I'm grateful for **Kleros** and their IICO model that motivated me to level up my coding skills.
+You can view my commits to their smart contract code [here](https://github.com/kleros/openiico-contract/commits?author=stefek99).

 ### Simple auction contract

-Because I want to sell something, namely EOS whitepaper.
+Because I want to sell something, namely EOS whitepaper signed by Ian Griggs.

-I've figured out how to run the Docker installation on my Mac but before I achieve a certain level of proficiency it will take a while.
+I've figured out how to run the Docker  on my Mac but before I achieve a certain level of proficiency in working with EOS it will take a while.

-Auction seems like the best  contract seems like the best
+*(chances are it will take you some time as well to figure out how to securely transact on the EOS blockchain)*

 ### Front-end Dapp

-Work in progress.
-Currently calling smart contract methods directly.

-### Refund during the auction
+Not yet.
+Send ETH directly.
+To refund - send empty transaction.
+To view state of the contract - use Etherscan.

 ### Automatic refund at the end